 Pranati Misurya completed Masters in Psychology from University of Delhi(India) and MSc in Research Methods in Psychology from University of Southampton(UK).
-She plans to start her PhD in Psychology soon.
+She is a PhD student at the University of Exeter.

 Pranati has had extensive research experience as a part of her training such as being part of a National Institute for Health Research (NIHR) funded project ‘Empathica -Empathy and Expectation Management for Patients in Primary Care which involved designing a digital intervention to improve empathy and expectation management in general practitioners for a period of 11 months (February–December 2019), as well as the Indian Council of Social Sciences (ICSSR) funded research project carried out by Indian Institute of Technology, Delhi titled ‘The Capabilities Approach to Education: Access, Equity, and Quality’, for a period of six months(May’16–Oct’16), aside from other short term research experiences.
 Most recently, she is assisting on a collaborative research project between BITS Pilani Dubai, Goethe University and the University of Cape Town, aimed at understanding the impact of lockdown on household negotiations and interactions for the India Chapter.